osankur/compRTMC/comprtmc/README.md

 - `nuXmv` as an FSM model checker (not included in the archive due to its licence)
 - The TChecker timed automaton model checker executables: `tck-reach`, `tck-tar`, `tck-convert` (branch `tar`)
 - `abssynthe` circuit synthesis tool from AIG specifications (branch `env_win_region`)
+  - Modified to produce the controlled system as output (-o) both when the circuit is realizable (system controlled by the controller), and when it is not realizable (system controlled by the environment strategy).
-- `aigtosmv` for translating aig models to SMV
+- `aigtosmv` for translating aig models to SMV (modified to produce parsable names)
--
+- `yosys`, `berkeley-abc`, `aigtoaig` for translating Verilog programs to ascii AIG

 ## Usage
 Currently two safety verification algorithms are implemented.

-- `learning`: a DFA learning algorithm is run to learn the timed automaton model to apply compositional verification.
+- `learning`: a DFA learning algorithm is run to learn the timed automaton model applies compositional verification.

 - `tar`: trace abstraction refinement algorithm.
 This case requries the timed automaton to be deterministic in the sense that at each location there is at most one transition with